retakashi/ft_irc_group/README.md

 `./ircserv <port> <password>`

 - port: The port number on which your IRC server will be listening to for incoming IRC connections.
 - password: The connection password.
 It will be needed by any IRC client that tries to connect to your server.
+- To connect to the Irssi client, set the port number to 4242 and the password to "pass."

 ## ⚙️Connect IRC Client
 To start chatting using the nc command, you can do the following: